gidavies/AzureDevOpsLab/AzureDevOpsLab5.md

 <img src="images/Lab5_4.jpg" width="624"/>

 We now need to switch to the branch created earlier.
-In Visual Studio Code enter the Command Palette by using the View | Command Palette or the OS specific shortcut keys (Windows + P, or CMD + P on a Mac):
+In Visual Studio Code enter the Command Palette by using the View | Command Palette or the OS specific shortcut keys (F1 on Windows, CMD + P on a Mac):

 <img src="images/Lab5_5.jpg" width="624"/>